g-hegde/dataeng-webdeploy/README.md

     - DisasterResponse.db - SQL table containing clean, merged table with text messages and corresponding categories as columns.
 Created in this project.
     - process_data.py - ETL pipeline - Extracts data from csv files, cleans and transforms category texts into category columns and loads into SQL database.
 3. models/
     - train_classifier.py - Creates and trains NLP and ML pipelines for text message classification.
-    - <optional> - classifier.pkl - Trained and cross-validated text classification pipeline model saved in pickle  format.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.